rashadism/openchoreo/docs/proposals/0537-introduce-component-type-definitions.md

       maxReplicas: 50
       targetCPUUtilization: 70

-  # Override addon values for the environment (keyed by addon name, then instanceId).
+  # Override addon values for the environment (keyed by instanceName).
   # These fields are defined in the addon's envOverrides section.
   addonOverrides:
-    persistent-volume-claim: # Addon name
-      app-data: # instanceId
+    app-data: # instanceName
       size: 200Gi # Much larger in prod
       storageClass: premium
 ```

 ### Addon Patch Syntax